Bryan Cox: Professional playing career

-Cox was drafted by the Dolphins in the fifth round of the 1991 NFL Draft, chosen 113th overall.
+Cox was selected by the Dolphins in the fifth round of the 1991 NFL draft, chosen 113th overall.
 As a rookie, Cox started 13 games as the Dolphins right outside linebacker, racking up a total of 61 tackles along with two sacks.
 Miami finished out the season 8-8.
-In his sophomore campaign, Cox blossomed and helped lead the Dolphins to an 11-5 record and the AFC Championship Game.
+In his sophomore campaign, Cox blossomed and helped lead the Dolphins to an 11–5 record and the AFC Championship Game.
 He made his first Pro Bowl and was named to the All Pro team after recording 127 tackles, 14 sacks and five forced fumbles.
 Miami switched to a 4-3 defense in 1993 and Cox was moved to right linebacker.
-The team started out 9-2, but lost their last five to miss the playoffs.
+The team started out 9–2, but lost their last five to miss the playoffs.
 Cox again led the team with 122 tackles, four forced fumbles and four fumble recoveries.
 He also collected five sacks and an interception.

 Cox earned his second Pro Bowl selection in 1994, starting 16 games at middle linebacker, leading the team with 100 tackles.
-Miami finished the season 10-6, winning the Wild Card Game against the Kansas City Chiefs, 27-17 before losing the Divisional Playoff to the San Diego Chargers, 22-21.
+Miami finished the season 10–6, winning the Wild Card Game against the Kansas City Chiefs, 27–17 before losing the Divisional Playoff to the San Diego Chargers, 22–21.
 In 1995, Cox was selected to his second consecutive Pro Bowl, and third overall.
 He again started every game at middle linebacker, finishing the year with a team high 119 tackles, 7.5 sacks and three forced fumbles.
-The Dolphins went 9-7 before bowing out in the Wild Card Game to the Buffalo Bills, 37-22.
+The Dolphins went 9–7 before bowing out in the Wild Card Game to the Buffalo Bills, 37–22.
 The defense tied for the AFC lead by allowing only seven rushing touchdowns.
 Overall, Cox spent five years with the Dolphins playing both outside and middle linebacker, starting 75 out of a possible 78 games.
 While with Miami, Cox made his distaste towards division rival Buffalo widely known, giving the finger towards fans in 1993 and getting into a fist-fight with Bills fullback Carwell Gardner in 1995.
+Both Gardner and Cox were ejected for the altercation.
+On his way back to the locker room, Cox repeatedly spit into the air, intended as gesture to the heckling Buffalo fans.